fun4seb/GitNotes/2022 ~ Winter/GEOG 330/GEOG330 - Week 3.md

     - Riverside, west of Chicago, was designed in 1869 by Calvert Vaux and Frederick Law Olmsted as an elite bedroom community served by a commuter train line
     - In contrast with industrial Chicago, the town's plan was **picturesque**, with curvilinear streets, landscaped topography, and the winding Des Plaines River.
 The plan included a central village square, main railroad station, and a Grand Park system

-# Reading Notes: The Changing Economic Context of City Life - Knox and Pinch (Chapter 2)
+# Reading Notes: The Changing Economic Context of City Life - Knox & Pinch (Chapter 2)
 - Questions addressed in this chapter:
     - What were the main characteristics of the pre-industrial city?
     - In what ways did industrial capitalism affect the structure of cities?